Author Submission Guidelines

 The author is responsible for obtaining permissions for copyrighted material.
 Please contact us for image release forms should they be needed.

-Please use Chicago Humanities style – (ie notes and bibliography).
-For guidance see: Chicago Manual of Style http://www.chicagomanualofstyle.org/tools_citationguide.html/
+Please use Chicago Humanities style (Notes and Bibliography).
+For guidance see: Chicago Manual of Style

 If your article is to be published we ask you to do a small amount of mark-up on the text as follows.

 Computational Culture uses the FD Footnotes Plug-in.
-In order to add footnotes to your text, please follow the following instructions:
+In order to add notes and references to your text, please follow the following instructions:

-Adding footnotes to a post is simple.
-Just type them inline in your post in square brackets like this:
+Adding notes and references to a post is simple.
+Just type them inline in your text in square brackets like this:

 Each footnote must have a number followed by a period and a space and then the actual footnote.
 They don’t have to be unique but it is recommended.
 It doesn’t matter what the numbers are since the footnotes will be automatically renumbered when the post is displayed.